All About Chess Pieces (Symbolism, Shape & Design)

 Regardless of the Kings council, the Queen would have the ear of the king and would provide advice. sometimes extending her own will on the people, in a veiled representation of actually more power than the King himself.

 She is by far the most fearsome member of the army, able to launch attacks in all directions with pin-point accuracy and is, or at least should be, as fiercely defended as the King.
-Sending your queen into attack without the very best of protection and defence can be fateful should be trapped and caught.
+Sending your queen into the attack without the very best of protection and defense can be fateful should be trapped and caught.

 You may also have noted that The Queen is the sole feminine representation on the board.

 The Rook Symbolism is based around the name that is often used partially incorrectly for the piece; that being ‘Castle’, Although the term Castle is used when the special move with the King whereby they switch sides is utilized.

 The rook is the castle, the walls, the protectorate of the city, and in being so, is the only piece not representative of a living thing.
 Every country or medieval estate would have its royalty who were protected within the walled city or castle.

 The Bishop represents the church, an important and very powerful entity throughout history and even today if you think about it.
 Religion was arguably more important during the developing years of the game of chess, and so it stands to reason that it would play a part in the game of life that chess could be deemed to represent.
 The bishop is a highly placed member of the church and stands to reason they should hold court with royalty and in matters of conflict

 5. The Knight Both Attacks, Defends and Jumps